chipsalliance/firrtl-spec/spec.md

 2. A positive integer literal representing the number of elements in the memory.

-3. A variable number of named ports, each having following parameters:
+3. A variable number of named ports, each having the following parameters in this order:
     1. A read flag indicating the read capability of this port.
     2. A write flag indicating the write capability of this port.
     3. If the port can read, a non-negative integer literal indicating the read